José Antonio Remón Cantera: Murder investigation

 The circumstances concerning Remón's death were mysterious.
 During the initial investigation, an American, Martin Irving Lipstein, was arrested, but later released when Rubén O. Miró, an attorney, confessed to the crime on 12 January 1955.
 Lipstein also had an alibi, with several witnesses having seen him in places far away from the racetrack at which Remón was killed (the Hipódromo Juan Franco), at about the same time.

 In his confession, Miró claimed that he had been acting on orders from José Ramón Guizado, who had succeeded Remón as president.
 Guizado was removed from his post and arrested on 15 January, and convicted of complicity on 29 March.

-He denied any complicity but after a highly emotional trial, he was sentenced to six years and eight months in jail but was released in December 1957, after Miró and six other suspected perpetrators were acquitted.
+He denied any complicity but after a highly emotional trial, he was sentenced to six years and eight months in jail.
+He was released in December 1957 after Miró and six other suspected perpetrators were acquitted.
 The murder was never solved.
 Guizado moved to Spain and claimed his complete innocence all his life.

-Miró, the playboy son of a Supreme Court judge, was abducted in broad daylight as he exited a bank in downtown Panama City.
+Miró, the son of a Supreme Court judge, was abducted in broad daylight as he exited a bank in downtown Panama City.
 He was never seen again.